 Hand, foot, and mouth disease is a contagious viral illness.
-It commonly affects infants and young children and is more prevalent from spring until fall (it likes warm weather).
+It commonly affects infants and young children and is more prevalent from spring until fall as it likes warm weather.

 Symptoms begin to develop three to seven days after infection.
 The characteristic blisters and rashes show up later, usually four to nine days after infection.
 Some or all of the following symptoms may occur during the course of the disease:

-- Poor appetite (easting itself it difficult and often painful)
+- Poor appetite (eating itself it difficult and often painful)

 - Sore throat